-in which as we mentioned the new control variable is $I$; $t,x,w,\pi$ are now state variables; and $\mathcal{A}^*$ is the set of all $\mathcal{F}$-adapted predictable processes $I_t$ such that the corresponding SDEs have a unique (strong) solution for any initial data and both $I_t$ and the resulting $\pi_t$ given by $d\pi_t=I_tdt$ are again in $L^2(\Omega\times[0,T])$.
-Thus, the investor aims to maximize her terminal wealth, but penalizing at each instant both for the risk of her strategy (measured by the volatily of her wealth process) and for the price impact caused by her actions (reflected in the quadratic transaction costs).
+As we mentioned, in this new problem the control variable is $I$; $t,x,w,\pi$ are now state variables; and $\mathcal{A}^*$ is the set of all $\mathcal{F}$-adapted predictable processes $I_t$ such that the corresponding SDEs have a unique strong solution for any initial data and both $I_t$ and the resulting $\pi_t$ given by $d\pi_t=I_tdt$ are again in $L^2(\Omega\times[0,T])$.
+Thus, the investor aims to maximize her terminal wealth, but penalizing at each instant both for the risk of her strategy (measured by the instantaneous variance of her wealth process) and for the price impact caused by her actions (reflected in the quadratic transaction costs).

 In this new setting, it is again possible to find explicitly the optimal strategy that the investor should follow, which is described in detail in the next theorem:\\